drkNsubuga/PharmaSpot/README.md

 - Receipt Printing.
 - Search for product by barcode.
 - Staff accounts and permissions.
-- Products and Categories.
+- Manage Products and Categories.
+- Manage Users
 - Basic Stock Management.
-- Open Tabs (Orders).
+- Open Tabs and Orders.
 - Customer Database.
 - Transaction History.
 - Filter Transactions by Till, Cashier or Status.